chhjel/HealthCheck/README.md

 ## Module: Event Notifications

 Enables notifications of custom events.
 Rules for notifications can be edited in a UI and events are easily triggered from code.
 Notifications are delivered through implementations of `IEventNotifier`.
-Built-in implementations: `DefaultEventDataSink`, `WebHookEventNotifier`, `HCMailEventNotifierBase`.
+Built-in implementations: `DefaultEventDataSink`, `HCWebHookEventNotifier`, `HCMailEventNotifierBase`.

 Events can be filtered on their id, stringified payload or properties on their payload, and limits and distinctions can be set.